Identifying The Domains And Throughlines Of A Complete Story

 Four areas of conflict.
 Four perspectives providing context.
 A complete narrative addresses all four areas by attaching a different consistent meaning for each one.
 Maintaining that contextual awareness of an area of conflict guarantees thematic integrity.
 Issues and concerns, while dynamic in their development, remain locked and identifiable within a consistent context.

 The examples above source from Captain America: Civil War.
-Superheroes fighting each other in the Overall Story Throughline, Tony Stark/Iron Man as the man responsible for Ultron in the Main Character Throughline, Steve Rodgers/Captain America and his undying support for what’s right in the Influence Character Throughline, and the dysfunctional friendship between Steve and Tony in the Relationship Story Throughline.
+Superheroes fighting each other in the Objective Story Throughline, Tony Stark/Iron Man as the man responsible for Ultron in the Main Character Throughline, Steve Rodgers/Captain America and his undying support for what’s right in the Influence Character Throughline, and the dysfunctional friendship between Steve and Tony in the Relationship Story Throughline.
 With all four possible perspectives accounted for and all four areas of conflict covered, narrative functions as one complete argument.

 When it comes to identifying the source of conflict within a single Throughline, one can always make an argument for any one Domain, or area of conflict.
 The trick is making an argument for all four Throughlines at once.